 The built-in LED light lightens up dark corners and recesses so you can always see what you’re doing.

 The lack of accessories lets down this machine.
 It comes with a pack of five bits.
-Which is enough to do most of the lightweight jobs you’ll need it for.Check price on Amazon
+Which is enough to do most of the lightweight jobs you’ll need it for.Visit Amazon

 The previous two electric screwdrivers we’ve looked at have the ability to change shape to suit the user.
 You could use them in the gun or manual screwdriver style.
 This one, the Bosch PushDrive, can only be used inline.
 There is no shapeshifting going on here.